ZonghaoLi777/githubTrending/README.md

 ## Javascript

+* 【2025-08-27】[SkyworkAI / DeepResearchAgent](https://github.com/SkyworkAI/DeepResearchAgent) - DeepResearchAgent is a hierarchical multi-agent system designed not only for deep research tasks but also for general-purpose task solving.
+The framework leverages a top-level planning agent to coordinate multiple specialized lower-level agents, enabling automated task decomposition and efficient execution across diverse and complex domains.
 * 【2025-08-26】[fleetbase / fleetbase](https://github.com/fleetbase/fleetbase) - Modular logistics and supply chain operating system (LSOS)
 * 【2025-08-24】[miroslavpejic85 / mirotalk](https://github.com/miroslavpejic85/mirotalk) - 🚀 WebRTC - P2P - Simple, Secure, Fast Real-Time Video Conferences Up to 8k and 60fps, compatible with all browsers and platforms.
 * 【2025-08-24】[tw93 / Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust. 🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用